University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/hybrid_genome_assembly/index.md

 Using what you have learned previously, regarding read quality control, trimming and assembly tools, process the available Illumina PE and PacBio reads to assemble the E. coli K-12 substr.
 MG1655 genome.

-Use the tool SPAdes (`spades.py`) to perform a de novo assembly from BOTH Illumina and PacBio reads.
+Use the tool SPAdes (`spades.py`) to perform a _de novo_ assembly from **BOTH** Illumina and PacBio reads.
-You will need to view the SPAdes help page to figure out how to specify both Illumina PE and PacBio reads in the same assembly.
+You will need to view the SPAdes [documentation/manual](https://github.com/ablab/spades/blob/spades_3.15.2/README.md#pacbio) to figure out how to specify both Illumina PE and PacBio reads in the same assembly.

 As before, there are several subsamplings (`2`, `4`, `5`, `8`, `10`, `20` and `40`) of the original reads for both the Illumina and PacBio data.
 When performing the assembly, consider how much of each data type you might need/use to generate a good assembly in reasonable time.